UdayLab/PAMI/docs/transactionalDatabase.md

      2   | d, e
      3   | a, e, f

-# Practical representation of a transactional database in PAMI
 Since TID of a transaction directly represents its row number in a database, we can ignore this information to save storage space and processing time.
-In this context, the PAMI library requires every transaction in a transactional database to exist in the following format:
+Thus, a transactional database can be represented in the following format:

       item1<sep>item2<sep>...<sep>itemN

+      An example:
+        a   b   c
+        d   e
+        a   e   f
 **Note:**
 1. The default separator, i.e., <sep>, used in PAMI is tab space (or \t).
 However, the users can override the default separator with their choice.
 Since spatial objects, such as Point, Line, and Polygon, are represented using space